 - Rosemary – Rosemary is a beautiful plant and a useful herb to have on hand.
 Its pungent scent often drives away mosquitoes, flies, and moths.

-For a fun backyard idea, consider making a vertical wall garden out of these herbs.
+Consider making a vertical wall garden out of these herbs for a fun backyard idea.
 Wall gardens are ideal for small spaces and can instantly add style of any outdoor living space.

 Fight Bugs Naturally with Natural Insect Repellents